Starlink/hds-v5/README.md

 implementation which may have to determine the directory.  (and furthermore we may have to store the directory at open time in case a `chdir` happens).

+`datParen` does not currently work out when it hits the top of the group hierarchy.